click-contrib/click-option-group/README.md

 * [issue 509](https://github.com/pallets/click/issues/509)
 * [issue 1137](https://github.com/pallets/click/issues/1137)

-The aim of this package is to provide group options extensible functionality using canonical and clean API (Click-like API as far as possible).
+The aim of this package is to provide group options with extensible functionality using canonical and clean API (Click-like API as far as possible).

 ## Quickstart